-PERB released its annual report for fiscal year 2008-2009 back in October.
+PERB recently released its annual report for fiscal year 2009-2010.
 (The report is available here.)
-I’ve been remiss in reporting on it; but better late than never.
-Here are the highlights for 2008-2009:
+Here are the highlights for the 200-2010 fiscal year:

 Unfair Practice Charges

 802 unfair practice charges (UPCs) were filed in fiscal year 2009-10.
 This represents a 7.6% decrease from fiscal year 2008-09 in which 868 UPCs filed.
 It’s also the lowest number of UPCs filed since 2002, when 802 UPCs were also filed.

 The decrease in UPCs can be attributed to the Dills Act (82 UPCs versus 167 in 2008-09) and MMBA (267 UPCs versus 310 in 2008-09).
 UPCs under EERA stayed roughly the same (308 UPCs versus 303 in 2008-09) and actually increased under HEERA (117 UPCs versus 72 in 2008-09).

 The decrease in UPC filings goes against the prediction I made last year.
 I had thought that with the economic situation UPCs would increase under EERA and the MMBA.
 That turned out not to be the case.
 However, I know many local entities entered into short-term deals requiring furloughs and temporary concessions.
 Many of those deals will need to be renegotiated this year.
 So I anticipate UPC filings in 2010-11 under EERA and MMBA will at least stay the same if not increase.

 In contrast, I think we will see a continued decrease in UPCs under the Dills Act and HEERA.
 This is because the largest state employee unit, SEIU, now has a contract.
 Similarly, several large units in the UC system now have contracts too.
 So the level of UPCs will likely continue to drop under those two statutes.